AbemKW/EXAIM-MedGemma-Impact/evals/README.md

 ### MAC Submodule

-EXAID uses a forked MAC repository with token-level streaming instrumentation:
+EXAID uses a forked MAC repository with delta/chunk-level streaming instrumentation:

 - Fork URL: https://github.com/AbemKW/mac-streaming-traces
 - Path: `third_party/mac`
-- Purpose: Capture per-token emission timestamps (`t_emitted_ms`) for realistic streaming replay
+- Purpose: Capture per-delta emission timestamps (`t_emitted_ms`) for realistic streaming replay

-**Invariant:** This fork only adds transparent token-level timing instrumentation.
+**Invariant:** This fork only adds transparent delta/chunk-level timing instrumentation.
 All MAC conversation logic, agent orchestration, speaker selection, and termination conditions remain unchanged from the original implementation.

 The submodule is pinned to a specific commit for reproducibility.
 Initialize with: